Roger Wicker: Climate change

 In 2015, Wicker was the only U.S. senator to vote against an amendment declaring that climate change is real.
 The final vote was 98 to 1, with Senator Harry Reid, the Democratic leader from Nevada, not voting.
 The amendment affirmed that "climate change is real and not a hoax."

 In 2017, Wicker was one of 22 senators to sign a letter to President Trump urging him to withdraw the United States from the Paris Agreement.
 According to OpenSecrets, Wicker has received over $200,000 from the oil and gas industry since 2012.

+In November 2023, Wicker initially supported the Foreign Pollution Fee Act co-sponsored by Lindsey Graham and Bill Cassidy.
+Endorsed by the Sierra Club, the bill (S. 3198; referred to the Senate Finance Committee) proposed imposing a carbon tariff on energy and industrial imports based on the good's emission intensity or carbon footprint as compared with the same domestic good to impose a carbon price on goods from countries with greater greenhouse gas emissions than the United States.
+Wicker subsequently withdrew co-sponsorship of the bill.

 Gun law

-Wicker's support for pro-gun legislation and gun rights has earned him an A+ rating from the National Rifle Association (NRA).
-The NRA endorsed Wicker during the 2012 election.
+Wicker's support for pro-gun legislation and gun rights has earned him an A+ grade from the National Rifle Association Political Victory Fund (NRA-PVF).
+The NRA-PVF endorsed Wicker during the 2012 election.
 Wicker has said that he will filibuster any bill that he feels "infringes" on the Second Amendment, including weapon bans.
 He has received $21,350 in funding from gun lobbyists for his political activities.

 In 2009, Wicker introduced a bill allowing Amtrak passengers to check unloaded and locked handguns in their luggage.
-The law passed 68–30.
+The law passed by a vote of 68–30.
 His rationale for the bill was that people's Second Amendment rights were violated on a federally subsidized train system if they could not bring their guns.

 One day after the 2015 San Bernardino attack, Wicker voted against a bill, co-sponsored by a Democrat and a Republican, that would make background checks mandatory when a person buys a gun.
 He said he voted against it because he feared it would have "opened the door to a national gun registry."

-In 2017, Wicker voted in favor of "a joint resolution of disapproval aimed at former President Obama's executive action requiring the Social Security Administration (SSA) place beneficiaries on the National Instant Criminal Background Check System 'mental defective' list."
+In 2017, Wicker voted in favor of "a joint resolution of disapproval aimed at former President Barack Obama's executive action requiring the Social Security Administration (SSA) place beneficiaries on the National Instant Criminal Background Check System 'mental defective' list."